angels4485/sep10-freedom-project/blog/entry03.md

 ## Takeaways

-When brainstorming these ideas I learned that I could use my creativity to imagine possible future inventions that could revolutionate the world
+When brainstorming these ideas I learned that I could use my creativity to imagine new possibilities, like tech, that could revolutionate the world.
+Brainstorming the ideas, I had to think about inventions that don't exist yet, and at first it was easy, but then it became more difficult because I was running out of ideas.
+Or at leas that is what I believed at first, but then I realized I could actually think of a lot of things, the only limitation was as you could guess, my imagination.